 How to Select a Non-Toxic Baking Pan

 Ok, here’s the deal.
 The absolute greenest baking pan would be a stoneware cookie sheet.
 We trust Pampered Chef and their incredible line of unglazed stoneware.
-The best part – they are 100% ceramic and completely non-toxic.
+The best part – they are 100% unglazed, stoneware and completely non-toxic.
 Oh, and made in the USA.

 So, give me a minute to talk about why we love unglazed stoneware from Pampered Chef first.
 Then we’ll talk about a the second best baking pan.